LearnOnDemandSystems/docs/tms/tms-administrators/miscellaneous/moc-api-lti-consumer.md

 # Microsoft Official Curriculum (MOC) API/LTI Consumer Information

 ## Lab Access
 API/LTI consumers of Microsoft Official Curriculum (MOC) get access to all our course offerings.
-Learn on Demand Systems publishes all labs to API and LTI consumers when at the same time they are released through our OneLearn Training Management Systems (TMS).
+We publish all labs to API and LTI consumers when at the same time they are released through our OneLearn Training Management Systems (TMS).

 ## Post Class Access
-Learn on Demand Systems API/LTI consumers of MOC receive the standard 180 days post class access to labs.
+API/LTI consumers of MOC receive the standard 180 days post class access to labs.
 This is the same post class access length users receive through our OneLearn Training Management System (TMS).

 ## Retirement Lifecycle
-MOC labs are no longer maintained by Learn on Demand Systems after the Microsoft official retirement date.
+MOC labs are no longer maintained after the Microsoft official retirement date.
 Lab access is automatically disabled 180 days after Microsoft’s official retirement date to accommodate user post class access.
 API/LTI consumers should be aware of Microsoft retirement schedule to ensure automatic lab disable does not impact end users.

 ## Available Lab IDs
 To view our list of available Lab Series and Lab Profiles, visit our [MOC API/LTI Lab IDs webpage](https://lms.learnondemand.net/WebPage/143).
 This page refreshes daily and displays Lab IDs for currently offered MOC courses.